mamaz/typescript-breakpoint-example/README.md

 # Add Breakpoint To Your Typescript

-This example will show you how to activating breakpoint in `.ts` file.
+This example will show you how to activate breakpoint in `.ts` file.

-Adding breakpoint is crucial for debugging your app.
+Adding breakpoint is crucial for debugging your program.

 ## Basics